-- Experience in one or more of the below: - Supporting victims of trafficking or modern slavery. - County Court proceedings - Familiarity with immigration law and/or the intersections of employment and immigration. - Knowledge of a language other than English.
+- Experience in one or more of the below: - Supporting victims of trafficking or modern slavery. - o Bringing claims in County Courts. - Supporting enforcement of Employment Tribunal judgements. - Delivering on legal aid contracts - Familiarity with immigration law and the intersections of employment and immigration. - Knowledge of a language other than English.